Have you ever wondered what they actually mean

 All these aspects are very important for phrasing, intonation, articulation, sound quality and vibrato use.

-So in general, how you use those 4 parts (angle, velocity, volume, pressure) of exhaling and your muscles to control and activate them, determines your overall ability to play the flute and the sound quality.
+So in general, how you use those 4 parts (angle, velocity, volume, pressure) of exhaling and your muscles to control and activate them, determines your overall ability to play the flute and the quality of your sound.

 Another way of thinking about controlling exhaling would be to imagine inhaling at the same time.
 That activates your diaphragm to move downward while actually letting out just as much air as you wish, at the right speed, pressure and volume.